sumin1457/ForestOS/docs/key_architectural_decision.md

 ## 2. Major Finding

 ### The universal-node problem: same Tbox class, divergent-point instances

+The four-state model itself exists to capture disease as a dynamic process.
+Implementing that model then surfaced a structural problem worth documenting on its own:

 The v1 tension "shared universal nodes lose disease context" (see `docs/archive/v1_notes.md`) is resolved not by full named-graph separation